-For residents of Travis County, Texas, divorce petitions (this is the document that begins a divorce case) are filed with the Travis County District Clerk’s office.
+For residents of Travis County, Texas, a divorce petition (this is the document that begins a divorce case) is filed with the Travis County District Clerk’s office.
 Their office is located at 1000 Guadalupe Street, Austin, Texas 78701.
 Their phone number is (512) 854-9457.

 Filing Fees for Travis County Divorce Cases without Children